amukher3/Identifying-Malaria-infected-cells.-/README.md

 There was some drop-out and regularization used in the conv. layers.
 Careful selection of the regularization parameters and the drop-out rate is needed to balance the Bias-Variance trade-off.
-If trained on a smaller chunk of training data,regularization,drop-out might not be needed.
+If trained on a relatively smaller chunk of training data,regularization,drop-out might not be needed.

 ***Results***
 The best model weight seemed to have good accuracy of around `0.95` on the test and the prediction-set.